‘It is Better to die than to be a coward’ is the motto of the world-famous Gurkha Soldiers.

 Run By – Sukuman Tamang & His Son since past 13 Years

 Our Connection to Gurkhas

 Our connection to Gurkhas goes a long way back.
-The Founder of the Gurkhas chain of restaurant in Australia Mr Chandra Yonzon’s grandfather, Captain Parsuram Tamang, was one of thousands of Gurkhas soldiers enlisted to The Brigade of Gurkhas.
+The Founder of the Gurkhas chain of restaurants in Australia, Mr Chandra Yonzon’s grandfather, Captain Parsuram Tamang, was one of the thousands of Gurkhas soldiers enlisted in The Brigade of Gurkhas.
 He was in service for nearly 27 years since 1941 and was decorated with several bravery awards.
 Click here to view his Certificate of Service.